evanwill/write-md/content/3-pandoc.md

 For example:

-- Convert to a DOCX: `pandoc markdown-demo.md -o markdown-demo.docx`
+- Convert to DOCX: `pandoc markdown-demo.md -o markdown-demo.docx`
+- Convert to ODT: `pandoc markdown-demo.md -o markdown-demo.odt`
 - Convert to HTML: `pandoc markdown-demo.md -o markdown-demo.html`

 Pandoc will use the extensions of the input and output file names to guess the markup format.